Hong Kong mahjong scoring rules: Simplified faan point-base point table

-The faan value of a hand is converted into base points which are then used to calculate the money (or "points") the losers pay the winner.
-The following is the Old Hong Kong simplified table, for other tables see Hong Kong Mahjong scoring rules.

 This table is based on play where 3 faan is the minimum needed in order to win with a legal hand.
 If a player has 3 faan then his hand is worth one base point.
 A winning hand with 9 faan is worth 4 base points.
 Losing players must give the winning player the value of these base points.
-Individual players must double the amount of base-points owed for the following:
+Individual players must double the number of base-points owed for the following: